Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Recently, French designer Pierre Calleja has developed a lamp using bioluminescent algae as its light source, lighting urban areas as well as an electric lamp without requiring electricity.
 Even better, each algae lamp can absorb one ton of atmospheric carbon per year.
 Several other teams have developed algae that can be used as biodiesels to reduce our dependency on fossil fuels.

 This blog post is an excerpt from chapter 5.1 of Audit of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, From Phytoplankton to Algae – How Humanity Affects Plants
+Please use the Social Network links just below to share this information from The Explanation, From Phytoplankton to Algae – How Humanity Affects Plants